 An $m \times n$ matrix is a rectangular layout of numbers from \mathbb{C} having m rows and n columns.
 We will use upper-case Latin letters from the start of the alphabet (A, B, C, ...) to denote matrices and squared-off brackets to delimit the layout.
 Many use large parentheses instead of brackets - the distinction is not important.
 Rows of a matrix will be referenced starting at the top and working down (i.e. row 1 is at the top) and columns will be referenced starting from the left (i.e. column 1 is at the left).
-For a matrix A, the notation A will refer to the complex number in row A and column A and col then the augmented matrix of the system of equations is the $m \times (n+1)$ matrix
+For a matrix A, the notation $[A]{ij}$ will refer to the complex number in row i and column j of A.